- Adopting socially responsible practices is quickly becoming a requirement for doing business in the investment industry

-- Ethical and impact investing offer attractive investment opportunities that meet millennials desire to see their money achieve purpose
+- Sustainable and impact investing offer attractive investment opportunities that meet millennials desire to see their money achieve purpose

-- Financial advisers who look to collaborate with this generation will find richly rewarding client relationships
+- Financial advisors who look to collaborate with this generation will find richly rewarding new client relationships

-- Advisers must be ready with the knowledge and tools to advise on impact investing.
+- Advisors must be trained and ready with the knowledge and tools to advise on sustainable and impact investing.

 Who are millennials?